Zhou198/GPS/README.md

 # GPS

 This is the Python code for the GPS method.
+The corresponding paper "Set-valued Classification with Out-of-distribution Detection for Many Classes" has just been accepted by JMLR.